DeondeJager/Friends-and-Family/README.md

 # Friends-and-Family
 This README is the README for this repository and not for the software program Friends and Family.
+The README for each version of the software is included in the relevant version's folder.

 This repository contains the files Friends_and_Family_v22.zip and Friends_and_Family_v21.zip that contain the Windows executable software program Friends and Family, versions 22 and 21, with associated example input and output files and README.
 The .zip folders also contain the source code in a text file and the file README_Source_Code that goes along with it.